NDALC is responsible for implementing the following programs in Nevada:

 Protection and Advocacy for Assistive Technology (PAAT)

 Created in 1994 when Congress expanded the Technology-Related Assistance for Individuals with Disabilities Act (Tech Act), this program is for individuals with disabilities seeking Assistive Technology (devices or systems used to improve or maintain the capabilities of persons with disabilities).
 Designed to promote the provision of assistive technology and services through systemic reform, PAAT has the authority to negotiate compliance with federal law.
-Administered by Rehabilitation Services Administration (RSA), Office of Special Education and Rehabilitation Services, U.S. Department of Education.
+Administered by Administration for Community Living and the U.S. Department of Health & Human Services.

 Protection and Advocacy for Beneficiaries of Social Security (PABSS)